 Several restrictions hold for the proposal defense committee: at least one of the members must be "external", i.e. from outside the dissertation committee; the dissertation supervisor cannot serve on the proposal defense committee; and all members of the proposal committee will normally be members of the linguistics department.
 The graduate chair will appoint one member to serve as chair of the committee to facilitate the conduct of the proposal defense.

 In consultation with the graduate chair and the members of the proposal committee, the student must then take responsibility to arrange a suitable day and location for the proposal defense.
 This day must be at least two weeks after the written proposal is made available to the community as a pdf file.
-The preferred time is during the department's Thursday afternoon colloquium slot; if this is not possible for scheduling reasons, an alternate time (such as Friday) should be chosen to minimize conflicts with courses or other events.
+The preferred time is during the Thursday afternoon slot that used to hold the department's colloquium; if this is not possible for scheduling reasons, an alternate time (such as Friday) should be chosen to minimize conflicts with courses or other events.
 When necessary, room reservations can be made online for campus classrooms.